ZBD-04

 The ZBD-04 or Type 04 (industrial designation WZ502) is a Chinese infantry fighting vehicle.
-It bears some external resemblance to the BMP-3, particularly with regards to its turret and main armament; However, the chassis and internal subsystem possesses a different layout.
+It bears some external resemblance to the BMP-3, particularly with regards to its turret and main armament; However, the chassis and internal subsystem possess a different layout.
 The earliest prototypes received the designation ZBD-97.
 An improved version, ZBD-04A, is the vehicle currently in service and being produced.

 Development

 The ZBD-97/ZBD-04 was designed as the successor to the ZBD-86 and has been in service with the People's Liberation Army ground forces since 1999, in the armored units of the Guangzhou and Nanjing military regions.
 Besides the infantry fighting vehicle (IFV) variant, an armored recovery vehicle (ARV) variant is also available.
 A further improved variant is known as the ZBD-04A.

-In 1996, China imported the technologies of BMP-3 turret and weapon systems with licenses from Russia.
-After testing, the Chinese military decided to fit the imported weapon systems with indigenously-developed turret and chassis.
-The night vision system with IR searchlight of the BMP-3 was deemed outdated and was replaced by a day/night thermal sight.
-Laser warning receivers and meteorological sensor systems were installed.
+In 1996, China imported the technologies of BMP-3M turret and weapon systems with licenses from Russia.
+After testing, the Chinese military decided to fit the imported weapon systems with indigenously developed turrets, sensors, and chassis.
+The night vision system of the BMP-3M with an IR searchlight was deemed outdated and was replaced by a day/night thermal sight.
+Laser warning receivers, independent thermal viewers for the commander, and meteorological sensor systems were installed.
 ZBD-04 features a fully welded turret and frontal engine compartment for more effective troop dismount operation, whereas BMP-3 has the engine situated at the rear.

 The first prototype appeared in 1997, hence the designation ZBD-97.
+The design was finalized in 2004 and entered production in the same year.

 Design

 The ZBD-04 has a crew of three (a commander, a driver, and a gunner) and can carry seven troops.
 The commander and gunner are seated in the two-man turret located in the middle, and the driver with one passenger is located in tandem to the left of the power compartment, located at the front right.
 Six infantrymen are located in the troop compartment at the rear.

-There are firing ports on the left, right, and exit door that allows infantrymen to fire assault rifles or light machine guns from inside the vehicle, even on the move.
+There are firing ports on the left, right, and the exit door that allow infantrymen to fire assault rifles or light machine guns from inside the vehicle, even on the move.
 The vehicle is amphibious, featuring two water jets.